puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_string.md

 ## Line Breaks

 Quoted strings can continue over multiple lines, and line breaks are preserved as a literal part of the string.
+Heredocs let you suppress these line breaks if you enable the `L` escape.

 Puppet does not attempt to convert line breaks, which means whatever type of line break is used in the file (Unix's LF or Windows' CRLF) will be preserved.
 You can also use escape sequences to insert foreign line breaks into strings: